 Knowing, in the Taoist sense of the word, is not knowledge, per se.
 As chapter 15 puts it, Of old, the adept student was minutely subtle, open and deep beyond knowledge.
 As chapter 56 notes, Knowing doesn’t speak; speaking doesn’t know.
 Times are different now.
 Our modern electrified pace of life is continuously updating every facet of human knowledge.
-However, this is not the case with knowing as contrasted from knowledge.
+Again, this knowledge is not knowing.

 It’s All Gossip

 Considering Buddha’s Four Noble Truths (p.604) as an inward spiraling feedback process is helpful.
 The full meaning of the Fourth Truth, ‘Whose self disappears before truth’ will deepen as you contemplate the preceding three truths on the “illusion of self” and suffering over your lifetime.
 We must experience the self enough to see its limits, and nothing highlights the self and its limits more than the suffering its “I” experiences.
 Suffering is the grist that grinds down “I”, the “illusion of self”, and returns us to our essence.
 As chapter 21 puts it …

 In a changing world that continuously updates knowledge at light speed, it is the youth and not the elders who excel at keeping abreast of it all.
 This was not the case in ancestral times, where knowledge changed little, making the intuitive knowing of elders more noticeable and valued.
-Please note: I’m not saying times were better back then!
-I’m just pondering the nature of the changes that are taking place as humanity takes its great quantum leap forward.
+Please note: I’m not saying times were better back then.
+I’m just pondering the nature of the changes that are taking place as humanity takes its great quantum leaps forward.

 “You’ll Never Catch Up”

 During my time studying yoga in India, my teacher B.K.S.
 Iyengar told me candidly, “Carl, you’ll never catch up with me”.
-I’ve always remembered that because it puzzled me somewhat.
-In the first place, I didn’t feel I was competing with him at the time; I’m not a competitive person.
+I’ve always remembered that because it puzzled me.
+In the first place, I didn’t feel I was competing with him at the time, for I’m not a competitive person.
 On the other hand, I was certainly more oblivious then.
-I understood more than I actually knew; it has taken time for knowing to catch up to understanding.
+I understood more than I actually knew.
+It has taken a lifetime for knowing to catch up to understanding.
 (See I understand but do I know, p.70, and, We only understand what we already know, p.254)